 - Pets: Food, Vet Care, License

-Getting all of your expenses written down and calculated to a monthly basis is a great exercise.
+Getting all of your expenses written down and calculated on a monthly basis is a great exercise.
 The next step is taking your income and calculating if you monthly paychecks can cover all of the categories.need to save from each paycheck

 If you can, then set up your budget.
 But if you can’t you’ll need to start evaluating those variable expenses and finding ways to save until your expenses are smaller than your income.

-But having a one sheet income/outgo worksheet isn’t a budget, but it is a start.
+But having a one-sheet income/outgo worksheet isn’t a budget, but it is a start.